-Most engines (page 223) cannot calculate the Hessian analytically.
-The Hessian is then constructed column-wise through numerical differentiation of the energy gradients w.r.t. each nuclear coordinate.
+Most engines (page 270) cannot calculate the Hessian analytically.
+Only the ADF engine can calculate the Hessian analytically, however, only for a limited number of XC functionals, see the ADF manual.
+In case the Hessian is not calculated analytically the Hessian is constructed column-wise through numerical differentiation of the energy gradients w.r.t. each nuclear coordinate.
 AMS will set up 2 single-point calculations (1 for the positive displacement, 1 for the negative displacement), and the requested engine will return the energy gradients at these displacements.
 These gradients are calculated analytically for most engines.

 Note: Numerical calculation of the full Hessian requires 6N single points calculation, which can take a considerable amount of time for large systems.
-A mode selective method can be a fast alternative, see mode scanning (page 171), mode refinement (page 172), and mode tracking (page 175).
+A mode selective method can be a fast alternative, see mode scanning (page 215), mode refinement (page 216), and mode tracking (page 219).